aidyp/adp/content/post/counting-change.md

 ## changing perspective

+#### remember, remember, the nth of november

 This problem came up a third time in my third year.
 It was time to think about jobs.
 For computer science undergraduates this means sweating blood solving puzzles like this so that, at an interview with a top tech firm, you can solve a puzzle like this.
 The change counting problem was one of them.
-I coded up the naive solution, and submitted it.
+I tried to code up the naive solution, and submitted it.
 My program ran, and failed.
 It had taken too long.
 As the number to make change from increases, the number of possible coin combinations grows exponentially.
 A new approach is needed.

 Recall the conditions that crashed our greedy algorithm, `coins = [1, 3, 4], input = 6`.
 The correct answer is 2 coins, as 6 = 2 * 3.
 You didn't have to calculate this, you knew it.
 To be precise, you _remembered_ it.
 When you were younger, primary school maths teachers drilled times tables into your memory.
 They installed a lookup table into your brain, that you could call on whenever needed.

 This lookup table is not very large.
 For most of us, it stops at 144 = 12*12.
 The human mind has far more interesting things to commit to memory than a table of numbers.
 Computers, on the other hand, do not.
 And they can remember a great deal.

 This idea, that it is faster to remember an answer than to calculate it, is a fundamental pillar in algorithmic thinking.
 We call it "time versus space complexity."
 When multiplying, is it easier to make space to remember the answer, or take the time to calculate it?

 The answer is somewhere in between.
+Suppose you are asked to answer a multiplication question, 14 times 12.
+You - certainly I - would struggle to recall the answer.
+Adding 12 together 14 times in your head is a little too time-consuming.
+The most efficient way is to recall from primary school that 12\*12 = 144 and then add the remaining 2*12 = 24, to get 14 * 12 = 168.
+As an algorithm, it might look something like this,

+1. Remember the answer to a smaller multiplication
+2. Combine the remembered answers to answer the bigger multiplication

+#### cashing it in

 This intuition can be applied to the change counting problem.
-Instead of calculating each answer, it may be better to have a lookup table.
+Instead of calculating each answer on the fly, it may be better to have a lookup table.
 We can construct a table of coins (**C**) against value (**V**).
 The leftmost column are the denominations available.
 The top row is the possible change the coins should be able to make.
 Each entry in the row is set of pairs (*coin*, *number*) that represents the **minimum** set of coins needed to make change.

 | C/V   |   1   |  2   |   3   |   4   |  5   |  6   |
 | ----- | :---: | :--: | :---: | :---: | :--: | :--: |